Rebirth After a Preventable Tragedy: Chaltu’s Story

 The success of Hamlin Midwives is not only a result of their high-quality training and practical experience, but also because they are able to appropriately and accurately convey information to their communities.
 Local knowledge and the ability to speak the local language equips Hamlin Midwives with the cultural sensitivity needed to dispel misconceptions about seeking medical help on a variety of issues that affect women’s health.

 No woman should suffer from the preventable tragedy of fistula.
-Your support can help fistula patients rebuild their lives; click here to join us as we continue Catherine’s journey to eradicate fistula.
+Your support can help fistula patients rebuild their lives.
+Click here to join our community of Hamlin Regular Givers as we continue Catherine’s journey to eradicate fistula.
 Forever.